 Okay.
 I wish I had the stomach to do more reviews of the generally shitty music of my millennial youth, no fucking exclamation point.

 I grew up in an era bereft of musical consistency, saddled with a whole lot of 2.5 album bands and worse.
 Nirvana.
 No Doubt.
 The Goo Goo Dolls.
 The Foo Fighters.
 Even my favorite bands of my teens and twenties—Oasis, Fugazi, Belle and Sebastian, Death Cab for Cutie—were maddeningly inconsistent.
-I’m immune to Radiohead’s charms because I’m allergic to the sound of Thom Yorke’s voice, and don’t even remind me about Creed, Nickelback and the ludicrously lingering presence of U2.
-There were some great albums made during the 90’s, like Love Deluxe, Definitely Maybe, Post and Libre, and a few artists like June Tabor and Richard Thompson continued to build their legacies.
-The 00’s were flat-out rotten, which worked out since I spent most of that decade fucking everything in sight.
-The truth is that the millennial generation hasn’t experienced the quality of music or the sheer level of talent that was on display in the 1960’s and early 1970’s.
+Don’t even remind me about Creed, Nickelback and the ludicrously lingering presence of U2.
+There were some great albums made during the 90s, like Love Deluxe, Definitely Maybe, OK Computer, Post and Libre, and a few artists like June Tabor and Richard Thompson continued to build their legacies.
+The 00’s were flat-out rotten (except for Radiohead), which worked out since I spent most of that decade fucking everything in sight.
+The truth is that the millennial generation hasn’t experienced the quality of music or the sheer level of talent that was on display in the 1960s and 1970s.
 We’re The Lost Generation of Music, looking for something, anything, and often overreacting to what turn out to be pretty weak new releases in our fruitless quest for substance.

 Stars: The Best of 1992-2002 is the one Cranberries album I would recommend, as it really does capture their best work.
 Not all of their best is particularly good, but there are several songs that are of high quality.
 Dolores O’Riordan is frequently a very engaging vocalist, not on the level of Sinead O’Connor, but certainly gifted.
 The rest of the band—Fergal Lawler on drums, Noel Hogan on guitar and Mike Hogan on bass—are tight and talented.